 The Voices of McLeod Plantation

-With a focus on the story of the enslaved, The McLeod Plantation Historic Site offers visitors the opportunity to explore the landscape of history from a new perspective.
+Ropar With a focus on the story of the enslaved, The McLeod Plantation Historic Site offers visitors the opportunity to explore the landscape of history from a new perspective.

-As the lights flash, the rails are lowered, and the bridge opens to allow a vessel to pass beneath it on Wappoo Creek, traffic comes to a stop.
+do you need a prescription to buy disulfiram As the lights flash, the rails are lowered, and the bridge opens to allow a vessel to pass beneath it on Wappoo Creek, traffic comes to a stop.
 Here, a peninsula city and a sea island meet.
 Many of those who sit impatiently in the idling cars and trucks are unaware that they sit at the intersection of history and modern life.

 Hidden just beyond the trees and shrubbery north of the highway, McLeod Plantation Historic Site stands amidst the oaks.
 Over 150 years ago, the family of William Wallace McLeod looked out the glass panes of the plantation house’s newly constructed windows.
 Despite its location just outside Charleston, until recently, few were aware of the significance of the land beyond the moss-draped live oaks.
 Little research had been conducted on the site owned and occupied by William Ellis “Mr. Willie” McLeod, until his death in 1990.